hhaassnnaaiinn/Discord-Bot-with-Upload-App/README.md

 - A private ticketing channel is created, where users can interact with the support team.

 #### Role Management:
+- Users can request roles by using `!roles` command in Discord.
 - Users can request roles by reacting to a message in Discord with specific emojis.
 - Admins can approve or deny role requests through a simple button interface.